 There is also a vast range of reliability between individual network businesses, with a more than 5 to 1 difference between the best performing and worst performing network from a reliability perspective.
 This is not surprising as reliability outcomes are driven by several independent factors, including the network location (regional versus metropolitan).

 The regulatory framework is designed to provide them with an expected profit margin based on a required return in the market for an investment of similar risk.
 The expected profit margin, if set appropriately and supported by appropriate incentives, should attract efficient investment.

 On a per-customer level profit margins for most networks have declined in the period 2014 to 2019.
 Distribution networks, on average, have reduced profit margins per customer from approximately $500 per customer per annum to around $350 per customer per annum.
 For transmission networks, the change was less, from approximately $220 per customer per annum to around $150 per customer per annum.
 However, there is a wide range of outcomes for each individual network-based again on a variety of independent factors.

 Even though profitability is reducing, the AER’s perspective is that based on market evidence, investors appear to view the expected returns from investing in regulated networks as being at least sufficient to attract investment.
 This may or may not prove to be correct, as some networks are concerned that the required level of expenditure in the coming decade to enable the appropriate uptake of renewable technologies may not be fully recoverable through the current regulatory framework.

-The data and transparency provided by these annual reports should help identify trends and impacts on customers and opportunities for improvement.
+The data and transparency provided by these annual electricity network performance reports should help identify trends and impacts on business energy customers and opportunities for improvement.

 If you have any questions or need advice on the optimising your network charges of further information on network issues, please contact your Energy Action account manager.